-Our next door neighbour Dolly worked for the factory for almost of her life.
+Our next-door neighbour Dolly worked for the factory for most of her life.
 She was a strange one, who lived for decades with her sister, whom I liked but passed away when I was still very young.
 Dolly was not so likable and spent most of her days in the same dismal and grubby green outfit she wore to work.
-With her scrawny looks and long, matted black hair she looked to us kids like a wicked witch, especially when she swept the narrow pavement in front of her home with straw brush while muttering to herself about who knows what.
-Most times when I saw though she would either be picking up the crate of Guinness delivered to her doorstep or putting out the empties before going to work n the morning.
+With her scrawny looks and long, matted black hair she looked to us kids like a wicked witch, especially when she swept the narrow pavement in front of her home with a straw brush while muttering to herself about who knows what.
+Most times when I saw her she would either be picking up the crate of Guinness delivered to her doorstep or putting out the empties before going to work in the morning.
 Every day, she drank that crate of bottled Guinness, rarely stopping to eat, a recluse increasingly at odds with the world.
-Amazingly she still managed to work a long hard day, but finally at the age of retirement.
-She lost her marbles as the years of nothing more than the nourishment of bottled Guinness settled in.
+Amazingly she still managed to work a long hard day, but by the age of her retirement she'd lost her marbles.
+The years of nothing more than the nourishment of Guinness had taken it's toll.

 After a couple of worrying hours' dad returned to tell his tale.
-He had banged on the door for a while, but eventually she let him in and dressed in her drab green clothes she led him through the darkened hallway to the kitchen where she largely lived, apparently never venturing to go upstairs since her sister died.
-In the kitchen which looked as old as the house itself, she said to dad, 'Ken.
-There's a monkey under the chair.
-There, can you see it?
-Can you get him out.
-He's there every night.'
+He had banged on the door for a while, but eventually, she let him in, and dressed in her drab green clothes she led him through the darkened hallway to the kitchen where she largely lived, apparently never venturing to go upstairs since her sister died.

-At first he was concerned she might do something strange, but then his compassion took over, and he comforted and convinced her that the monkey had gone away.
+At first, he was concerned she was going to do something strange, but then his compassion took over, and he comforted and convinced her that the monkey had gone away.

-When we heard his story we all laughed like crazy.
-It was an incredible story for us kids to hear, but even thoughwe were slightly afriad of Dolly we now saw her in a different light.
-Sadly though the hallucinations continued, and we were often awakened by screams and banging in the middle of the night, but through it all my dad and later my mum would chase Dollies demons away.
+When we heard his story we kids laughed like crazy.
+It was an incredible story for us kids to hear, but even though we were slightly afraid of Dolly we now saw her in a different light.
+Sadly, the hallucinations continued, and we were often awakened by her screams and banging in the middle of the night, but through it, all my dad and later my mum would chase Dollies demons away.

 Then one day, an ambulance appeared and Dolly was taken away all distraught in a wheelchair.
 The neighbour on the other side was not so patient as my dad and had called the police and off she went to the asylum.
 We didn't like this at all, because we were a tight-knit community.
 We looked after our own, and we felt very sorry for her.

-Then a year or two later, Dolly magically re-appeared, looking years younger, fresh, recovered and very well which made us all very happy indeed.
+Then a year or two later, Dolly magically reappeared, looking years younger, fresh, recovered and very well which made us all very happy.